irrelevation/Notes/gitbook/books/domain-driven-design.md

 They **are stateless**, i.e. instance of a service don't change their behaviour over time and different instances behave identical.
 If an objects name contains "manager" or "service" you are probably dealing with a service.

+### Modules

+Modules aim to reduce cognitive load by bundling code with high cohesion and seperating code with low coupling.
+We should refactor modules just like we do with code to adapt to changes in the model.

+> Like everything else in domain-driven design, MODULES are a _communications mechanism_.

 ## Citation

 Evans, E. (2004).
 Domain-driven design: Tackling complexity in the heart of software.
 Boston: Addison-Wesley.